Aadi0729/Data-Structures-and-Algorithms/Arrays/Prefix Sum Problems/Level 02/Subarrays Divisible by K.md

 ```
 It’s a mathematical property: if two numbers have the same remainder modulo k, their difference must be a multiple of k.
 That’s why matching prefix sum remainders guarantees a subarray divisible by k.
 ```
+## When rem < 0:
+**Why adding k is sufficient (general proof)**

+Suppose:

+𝑟 = 𝑎 % 𝑘

+From C++ rules:

+−𝑘 < 𝑟 < 𝑘

+So the only invalid case is:

+r < 0 ⇒ −k < r < 0

+Now add k:

+r + k ∈ (0,k)

+So:

+0 ≤ r + k < k

+Which is exactly the mathematical remainder range.

+Therefore:

+If r<0, then r+k is the unique mathematical remainder

+### NOTE: Adding k works because negative remainders already lie in (-k, 0), and shifting by one full modulo cycle places them into the unique canonical range [0, k-1] without changing their equivalence class.